 Pigtronix Envelope Phaser

-The Pigtronix Envelope Phaser (link to check the price at Pigtronix) is a bit of a step beyond a standard envelope filter in its phaser functionality but its envelope filtering sound is superb.
+The Pigtronix Envelope Phaser (link to check the price at Pigtronix) is a bit of a step beyond a standard envelope filter in its phaser functionality, but its envelope filtering is superb.

-The phase-shifting circuit can be controlled via the typical LFO modulator or by the envelope of the input signal.
+The phase-shifting circuit can be controlled via the typical LFO modulator or by the input signal's envelope.
 We can even blend these controls together to get a more creative and novel sweeping effect.